Daniel Alsarve

 Networks and collaborations

-Alsarve is the editor of Sports, History and Society and has been a member of the Swedish Sports History Association since 2019 .
-Alsarve is part of the research team ReSHAPE and together with Jeff Hearn runs the research group Critical Studies on Men and Masculinities.
+Alsarve is the co-editor of Sports, History and Society.
+He has held a postdoctoral position at the University of Jyväskylä, Finland, and has been a guest lecturer at the University of Bern, Switzerland.
+Alsarve is part of the research team CVS - The Centre for Violence Studies, ReSHAPE and, together with Zara Saeidzadeh, runs the Critical Studies on Men and Masculinities research group.